SysManSquad/sysmansquadblogdev/content/posts/2020-09-11-allow-onedrive-syncing-on-aad-joined-devices/index.md

 <blockquote class="wp-block-quote">
   <p>
-    Here are instructions for how to add Azure AD Join devices to your OneDrive for Business tenant restrictions.<br />• Ensure build 19.192+ of Sync client is installed <strong>(which was released in november 13, 2019)</strong><br />• Set the GUID for policy AADJMachineDomainGuid under HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\OneDrive and apply it to the test AADJ machine.
+    Here are instructions for how to add Azure AD Join devices to your OneDrive for Business tenant restrictions.<br />• Ensure build 19.192+ of Sync client is installed **(which was released in november 13, 2019)**<br />• Set the GUID for policy AADJMachineDomainGuid under HKEY_LOCAL_MACHINE\Software\Policies\Microsoft\OneDrive and apply it to the test AADJ machine.
 GUID can be any string.
   </p>

   <p>